BBbako/CMML-miniproject2/README.md

 ## 🧪 Project Contents

-📁 cellassign/ # Local copy of CellAssign R package with source code modifications 📄 CMML_ICA2.Rmd # Main RMarkdown report with CellAssign + SingleR analysis 📄 scANVI.ipynb # Python notebook for scANVI annotation using scvi-tools 📄 README.md # Project summary and usage instructions
+📁 cellassign/ # Local copy of CellAssign R package with source code modifications.
+📄 CMML_ICA2.Rmd # Main RMarkdown report with CellAssign + SingleR analysis.
+📄 scANVI.ipynb # Python notebook for scANVI annotation using scvi-tools.
+📄 README.md # Project summary and usage instructions.
+📄 scanvi_labels.csv #The results of scanvi, used for benchmark.

 ## 📊 Description